david-zwicker/video-analysis/projects/mouse_burrows/documentation/parameters.md

 * `mouse/model_radius = 25`: Radius of the mouse model
 * `mouse/max_rel_area_change = 0.5`: Maximal area change allowed between consecutive frames
 * `mouse/area_max = 5000`: Maximal area of a feature to be considered in tracking
+* `mouse/digging_rate_time_min = 1800`: Minimal time span the mouse has to be digging before we calculate a digging rate.

 tracking
 --------